-Lift TIG is an arc ignition system for basic TIG welding that removes the need to 'scratch' start or strike the tungsten on the work piece to start the arc, which can have a negative effect on the weld quality due to tungsten contamination.
-Lift arc starting works by gently touching the tungsten on the work piece and then lifting it off.
-The control circuit will sense when the tungsten is removed from the work piece and send a pulse of electricity through the torch that will cause the TIG arc to initiate.
+Lift arc starting works by lightly resting the tungsten on the work piece, activating the torch trigger signal and then lifting the tungsten off.
+The control circuit will sense when the tungsten is removed from the work piece and send a low powered pulse of electricity through the tungsten that will cause the TIG arc to initiate.
+Because the tungsten is not 'live' when it is in contact with the work, contamination is minimised.